What I’m up to Now

 💪 Health, Exercise, Hobbies

 - Eating mostly plants as often as possible, but if not, defaulting back to vegetarian.
 Super rarely some fish, never meat.
-No alcohol since April 1st, 2023.
-No smoking, too – I stopped more than 8 years ago.
+Almost never any alcohol since April 1st, 2023.
+No smoking, too – I stopped more than 9 years ago.
 Here are stats about that.
 In case you’re wondering: The trick was hypnosis!

 - I’ve been enjoying writing since I started this blog in 2011, but lately that enjoyment has even increased.
 Which is why I’m doing more of it.
 In addition to the blog, You can subscribe to the newsletter, which I use to provide enriched notifications about new posts on the blog.
 Writing a concise and fun marathon running book which I plan to make available for free here, end of 2024.